Alec Buttner ’21

 Some of the substitutions we made greatly improved the binding efficiency of CSP1, which is very useful in the development of a synthetic CSP1 variant that would be used to inhibit quorum sensing.
 This is important because we want our synthetic peptide to bind more efficiently and outcompete the native peptide, lowering quorum sensing.

 In your own words, how do you feel about being awarded this opportunity?
-Why should other students take advantage of the SOAR program at Moravian College?
+Why should other students take advantage of the SOAR program at Moravian University?

 I feel incredibly grateful for this opportunity as it has provided me with the ability to develop skills that are useful for the professional world, learn more about concepts within my area of study that are not part of traditional course curriculum, and gain confidence in laboratory settings.
 I would encourage all students from all disciplines to apply for SOAR and take advantage of this amazing program.
 Whether you’re an art major, business major, or chemistry major, there is a place for you in SOAR and valuable skill for you to gain through the SOAR program.